 I see it, I see it!

-While waiting and watching for Airport One to appear, we had a fun and funny conversation with an Obamaphile.
+While waiting and watching for Air Force One to appear, we had a fun and funny conversation with an Obamaphile.
 We knew her politics 'cause she was wearing buttons on her "sleeve," so to speak, while by that point we had left our own "Just say no" signs in the car.
 As we engaged in pleasantries about the excitement of seeing the President's plane up close, we treaded softly, not betraying our anti-Obama mindset.
 We talked about how getting tickets to the town hall was a patronage thing.
 She asserted that Obama had let as many dissenters as supporters get tickets.
 NOT.
 By contrast, George Bush had never allowed dissenters at any of his events.
 WHAT?
 Realizing it was time, we confessed that we were coming from the opposite side of the aisle and suggested we call it a day.
 A strange and illicit sensation talking with someone who thinks you're a member of her tribe when you know you aren't.
 Nice lady, though.

 Update: Icky Poo.
 A reminder from Michelle Malkin, if needed, why we're so glad we didn't get tickets: